vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 # Playthrough Notes
 Susan is sorry about not confronting Moonshadow and Czhewy before attacking them.
 - "I judge the dead better than the living."
 Consider introducing some red herrings, along with Isabel.
+Probably not, if strapped for time.
 - Isabel Lotero, Transplant Surgeon
+- Jeremy Sands, Anesthesiologist
 -

 # Background